austintylerallen/employee-tracker/README.md

 ## Contributing

+Utilized tools like Chat GPT to help me better understand things that I am having trouble understanding and also to check where I went wrong in my code.

 Contributions are welcome!
 If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.

 ## License